Gut-Brain Health – What Neuroscientists Are Calling “A Paradigm Shift”

 A role for probiotics

-A growing body of evidence from rodent studies further supports a role for probiotics.
-Bifidobacterium and Lactobacillus probiotic treatment shows beneficial effects on anxiety- and depression-like behaviour in rats and mice.
+A growing body of evidence from rodent studies further supported a role for probiotics.
+Bifidobacterium and Lactobacillus probiotic treatment show beneficial effects on anxiety- and depression-like behaviour in rats and mice.

-In one human study of chronic fatigue syndrome (another disorder of brain–body interaction) a randomised, double-blind, placebo-controlled trial of a Lactobacillus-containing probiotic decreased anxiety, but not depression symptoms, in the active treatment group.
-This study, published as a brief report, lacked detail in terms of the reported result and should be interpreted with caution according the SFN symposium attendees.
+In one human study of chronic fatigue syndrome (another disorder of brain–body interaction), a randomised, double-blind, placebo-controlled trial of a Lactobacillus-containing probiotic decreased anxiety, but not depression symptoms, in the active treatment group.
+The study, published as a brief report, lacked detail in terms of the reported result and should be interpreted with caution.

-Probiotics being used widely (and represent a 20 billion dollar industry).
-Overall, human studies suggest a potential for positive effects on mood, but human work is preliminary and the SFN symposium called for larger, well-designed clinical trials to be conducted.
+Probiotics are being used widely (and in 2015, represented a 20-billion-dollar industry).
+Overall, human studies suggest potential positive effects on mood, but human work is preliminary, and the SFN symposium called for larger, well-designed clinical trials to be conducted.

-Crowd-sourcing fecal samples (yep, The American Gut Project is crowd-sourcing poo!), fecal transplants, mRNA sequencing or proteomics, fMRI … the symposim concluded that it is difficult to predict the trajectory of the next exciting period of discovery.
+Crowd-sourcing faecal samples (yep, The American Gut Project was crowd-sourcing poo!), faecal transplants, mRNA sequencing or proteomics, fMRI … the symposium concluded that it is difficult to predict the trajectory of the next exciting period of discovery.

 Will the gut microbiome add paradigm-transforming insights to our existing understanding of human brain function in health and disease, resulting in novel therapies?